Doutzen Kroes: Personal life

 In 2009, Kroes started dating Dutch DJ Sunnery James Gorré.
 On 7 November 2010, she and Sunnery married in Eastermar.
-The couple have two children, a son and a daughter.
-Both children were born in Amsterdam, Netherlands.
+The couple have two children, a son and a daughter, both born in Amsterdam.
 In an April 2014 interview on the future of her daughter, Kroes said: "Instead of saying, 'You're so beautiful', I'll say, 'You're smart', so she'll have different aspirations in life than beauty and modelling.
 Though I love my job, I'm not changing the world.
 I'd love for her to study and to have different aspirations.
 We need to teach girls they can become presidents, and it's not about beauty all the time."

+Controversy

 Throughout the COVID-19 pandemic, Kroes has spread conspiracy theories about COVID-19 and vaccines.
 In September 2021, Kroes elicited some controversy by revealing her anti-vaccine point of view on Instagram, stating she would "not be forced to take the shot", in reference to the COVID-19 vaccine.
 In November 2021, Kroes shared a video on her Instagram account stating that COVID-19 vaccines are part of a plot by "satanists" to "reduce the global population".
 Kroes, whose net worth is estimated by Quote at €29 million, has also been criticised for applying for government compensation of loss of income due to COVID-19 while at the same time spreading misinformation about the pandemic.